isaqueDaSilva/S-SocialMedia/README.md

 - 🔒 Encrypty end-to-end message exchange between users.

+## ⛓️‍💥 Known Bugs
+- When we add a new chat, it's don't tracked and add to the inbox view.

 ## 📜 License

 This project is licensed under the MIT License.
 For more details, see the LICENSE file.